Causal Transfer in Medical Image Analysis: Causal Transfer Learning Applied in Medical Image Analysis

 \subsection{CauSSL: Causality-inspired Semi-supervised Learning for Medical Image Segmentation}

-{ Following the earlier methods, \cite{miao2023caussl} presents CauSSL, a novel causality-inspired semi-supervised learning (SSL) approach aimed at enhancing medical image segmentation.
+This case study addresses \textbf{covariate shift} arising from differences in intensity and acquisition protocols across MRI and CT datasets, compounded by the practical constraint of severely limited labelled data.
+When labelled examples are scarce, models trained under covariate shift cannot rely on large supervised signals to compensate for distributional mismatch, making causal semi-supervised learning the natural methodological response. {Building on this motivation, \cite{miao2023caussl} presents CauSSL, a novel causality-inspired semi-supervised learning (SSL) approach aimed at enhancing medical image segmentation.
 Despite the empirical success of semi-supervised learning in medical image segmentation tasks, a major challenge remains: the theoretical understanding of its effectiveness, particularly the mechanisms by which unlabeled data improve performance.
 Here, the authors propose a causal diagram to provide a theoretical foundation for SSL methods and to address concerns about algorithmic independence between networks in co-training frameworks.
 By focusing on algorithmic independence and employing a min-max optimisation approach, CauSSL improves the performance of existing SSL methods, particularly in medical image segmentation tasks with limited labelled data.
 The study demonstrates the effectiveness of CauSSL across 2D and 3D network architectures, providing significant improvements over SOTA methods on three public medical image segmentation datasets.}